$52.10-$71.04 Hourly / $4,168.28-$5,683.56 BiWeekly /

 NOTE ON UNCLASSIFIED APPOINTMENTS: Appointments to the Unclassified Service will be made in accordance with sections of the Connecticut General Statutes related to the specific positions.

-This replaces the existing specification for the class of Fiscal/Administrative Manager 2 in Salary Group MP 69 approved effective June 21, 2019.
-(Revised to change bargaining unit and EEO codes and pay plan) Action No. 19-037
+This replaces the existing specification for the class of Fiscal/Administrative Manager 2 in Salary Group AR 69 approved effective June 21, 2019.
+(Revised to modify Special Experience) Action No. 18-068

 FISCAL AND ADMINISTRATIVE FUNCTIONS